atom-haskell-archive/language-haskell-scoped/README.md

 # language-haskell-scoped package

+**WARNING:** Uses some horrible hacks, so not at all guaranteed to work.

 This is an experimental package.
 Once code is mature enough, it will likely be merged into language-haskell.

 Highlight identifiers in current scope in Haskell sources.